link-daniel/link.github.io/index.md

 [Possibilities](https://link.com.de/possibilities)
 <br>
-Speech at Harvard Kennedy School on life's endless possibilities
+Speech at Harvard Kennedy School on the theme of opportunities

 [Into the Pensive](https://link.com.de/pensive)
 <br>